servicetitan/Stl.Fusion.Samples/README.md

 which also serves its API.
 The application includes:
 * "Server Time" and "Server Screen" pages showing the simplest timeout-based invalidation
 * "Chat" - a tiny chat relying on event-based invalidation
-* "Composition" shows Fusion's ability to compose the state by using both local `IComputed<T>` instances and client-side replicas of similar remote instances.
+* "Composition" shows Fusion's ability to use both  local `IComputed<T>` instances and client-side replicas of similar server-side instances to compute a new value that properly tracks both local and remote dependencies.

 ![](docs/img/Samples-Blazor.gif)